eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-3/annex-3.01-pid-rulebook.md

 specified in \[ISO/IEC 18013-5\].
 This means that these attributes SHALL be signed by the PID Provider, not by the Wallet Instance.

-At the discretion of the PID Provider, domestic attributes (see [section 2.2.2](#222-domestic-pid-namespaces-for-national-attributes)) MAY be signed either by the PID Provider or by the Wallet
+At the discretion of the PID Provider, domestic attributes (see [Section 2.2.2](#222-domestic-pid-namespaces-for-national-attributes)) MAY be signed either by the PID Provider or by the Wallet
 Instance.

 All attributes in Table 1 SHALL be made selectively disclosable.